‘Spongebob Squarepants’ Ending Not True: Fake Tweet Spreads Sad But Untrue Claims, ‘Indy Star’ Reports

-Spongebob Squarepants fans are devastated after seeing a screenshot of a Tweet supposedly from the show’s Twitter account, bidding farewell to its audience, but the Indianopolis Star revealed that such post is, in fact, fake.
+Spongebob Squarepants fans are devastated after seeing a screenshot of a tweet supposedly from the show’s Twitter account, bidding farewell to its audience, but the Indianapolis Star revealed that such post is, in fact, fake.

 According to the Inquirer, news spread like wildfire over the Spongebob ending after a screengrab of a Twitter post seemingly from the show’s official account surfaced.

-“Unfortunately, our show will be coming to an end as of March 1st, 2018,” the Tweet reads.
+“Unfortunately, our show will be coming to an end as of March 1st, 2018,” the tweet reads.

 “It’s been a long ride, and we are very grateful for all of the fans worldwide that have shown support throughout the years, none of this would have been possible without you.”

-To match the sad news, the “Tweet” included a photo of a teary-eyed Spongebob in the post that has been shared over Facebook as well as the microblogging platform.
+To match the sad news, the tweet included a photo of a teary-eyed Spongebob in the post that has been shared on Facebook as well as the microblogging platform.

 Because the image shows the exact same Twitter handle, @SpongeBob, used by the cartoon series’ official account, many were driven to believe that it is the real deal.